nodejs/node/doc/api/addons.md

 Addons provide an interface between JavaScript and C/C++ libraries.

 There are three options for implementing Addons: N-API, nan, or direct use of internal V8, libuv and Node.js libraries.
-Unless you need direct access to functionality which is not exposed by N-API, use N-API.
+Unless there is a need for direct access to functionality which is not exposed by N-API, use N-API.
 Refer to [C/C++ Addons with N-API](n-api.html) for more information on N-API.

 When not using N-API, implementing Addons is complicated,